 - 1 cup Light Brown Sugar (firmly packed)

 - 1/2 cup Dark Chocolate Chips

 - Preheat oven to 350° and line a baking sheet with parchment paper.
 Set aside.

-- Combine your oats, flour, baking soda, and salt in a medium sized bowl.
+- Combine your oats, flour, baking soda, baking powder, and salt in a medium sized bowl.
 Set aside.

 - In a large mixing bowl, beat your softened butter and sugars until fluffy.
 Once fluffy, beat in your eggs and vanilla extract.

 - Take your dry ingredients and mix them into your wet.
 Then stir in your coconut flakes, dried cherries, and dark chocolate chips.

 - Drop dough by the spoonful onto your cookie sheet and bake for 10-15 minutes.
 Let cool five minutes before transferring to cooling rack.